nathan-contino-mongo/share/docs-realm-CONTRIBUTING.md

      to include, rough ideas of what descriptive text we'll need)

 5) Once we figure out the answers to those questions, it's time to write.
-Take the results of the previous step's conversation and write your rough draft on a Google Doc, github PR, or blood-stained scrap of parchment.
-As long as we can read it and comment line-by-line, any platform should be fine -- docs will handle getting the final draft into the RST we use for our documentation.
+Take the results of the previous step's conversation and write your rough draft in a Google Doc.
+The Realm docs team will handle getting the final draft into the RST format we use for our documentation once it's approved.

-6) Send a link to your rough draft to @nate on Slack.
+6) Send a link to your rough draft to `@developer-education-team` on Slack.

 6) Review and editing!
-Nate will take a look at your rough draft and ~tear it to pieces~ ask questions, suggest minor changes, and generally brainstorm how to make your ideas look best on the docs platform.
+The team will take a look at your rough draft and ask questions, suggest minor changes, and generally brainstorm how to make your ideas look best on the docs platform.
 A lot of these will end up being things like "can we clarify this statement" and "we should use active voice here instead of passive voice"